Albert M. Greenfield Intercultural Center

-The Office of the Vice Provost for Global Initiatives has moved to remote work.
+The Office of the Vice Provost for Global Initiatives is working remotely.
 The office will remain operational during regular business hours, Monday through Friday, 9:00 am-5:00 pm ET.
 For information on the operations of other Penn Global divisions, please check their websites.

 The Albert M. Greenfield Intercultural Center is Penn's resource for enhancing student's intercultural knowledge, competency, and leadership through our programs, advising, and advocacy.